LismonJackson/SkillSphere-bc200415132/README.md

    pip install -r requirements.txt
    ```

-4. Make sure MongoDB is running on your local machine on the default port (27017).

-5. Start the Flask server:
+4. Start the Flask server:
    ```
    python app.py
    ```
+   - The server will run on http://localhost:5000

 ### Frontend Setup
 1. Navigate to the frontend directory: